amadeus/animator/README.md

 });
 ```

-Any subsequent calls to `.tweenElement` on the same element will be
+Any subsequent calls to `.addTween` on the same element will be
 automatically queued.